Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Maps/Show location history/README.md

 # Show location history

-This sample shows you how to display your location history on the map.
+Display your location history on the map.

+![](image1.png)

+## Use case

+You can track device location history and display it as lines and points on the map.
+The history can be used to visualize how the user moved through the world, to retrace their steps, or to create new feature geometry.
+An unmapped trail, for example, could be added to the map using this technique.

 ## How to use the sample

-Tap 'Start Tracking' to start tracking your location, which will evince points on the map corresponding to detected locations.
-A line will connect the points as they accumulate.
-Tap 'Stop Tracking' to stop updating the location history.
+Tap 'Start tracking' to start tracking your location, which will appear as points on the map.
+A line will connect the points for easier visualization.
+Tap 'Stop tracking' to stop updating the location history.

-![](image1.png)

 ## How it works
-The sample project consists of a storyboard (`LocationHistory.storyboard`), a view controller (`LocationHistoryViewController.swift`), and a rudimentary class to coordinate the actual location tracking (`LocationTracking.swift`).

-- The view controller is fairly straightforward; it has a subview of type `AGSMapView`, and exposes a `UIBarButtonItem` to manage the tracking status of the sample.
-- The majority of the logic is implemented in `LocationTracker`, which is initialized with the aforementioned map view and a reference to the location history view.
-A parameter of type `AGSLocationDataSource` can be injected if you would like to override the default data source, which is backed by Core Location (i.e., `AGSCLLocationDataSource`).
-- Once the the map has been loaded, the `spatialReference` is obtained to instantiate a `AGSPolylineBuilder` (i.e., `trackBuilder`) that works in conjunction with an instance of type `AGSGraphicsOverlay` (i.e., `trackOverlay`) to compose a path based on location history.
-A separate overlay, `locationsOverlay` is used to present individual location updates.
+1. If necessary, request location permission from the operating system.
+2. Create a graphics overlay to show each point and another graphics overlay for displaying the route line.
+3. Create a `AGSCLLocationDataSource` and start it to begin receiving location updates.
+4. Specify a `locationChangedHandler` on `AGSLocationDisplay` to handle location updates.
+5. Every time the location updates, store that location, display a point on the map, and re-create the route line.

+## Relevant API

+- `AGSCLLocationDataSource`
+- `AGSGraphic`
+- `AGSGraphicsOverlay`
+- `AGSLocationDataSource`
+- `AGSLocationDisplay`
+- `AGSMap`
+- `AGSMapView`
+- `AGSPolylineBuilder`
+- `AGSSimpleLineSymbol`
+- `AGSSimpleMarkerSymbol`
+- `AGSSimpleRenderer`

+## About the data

+The sample uses a light gray vector basemap.
+The default data source relies on Core Location, which works with either device sensors or location simultation.

+## Tags

+GPS, bread crumb, breadcrumb, history, movement, navigation, real-time, trace, track, trail